sakiladissanayake/OAuth/README.md

 # OAuth 2.0 Server

-A simple web application and server develop to demonstrate how to work OAuth2.0
+A simple web client application and server develop to demonstrate how to work OAuth2.0

 Steps: